Over 10 lakh got jobs in 2 years through Delhi govt's Rojgar Bazaar portal: Sisodia | Business

 These jobs have been generated by 19,402 employers, the statement said.

-Rojgar Bazaar portal deploys a stringent verification process to ensure no fake jobs are posted.
-Each new job posted is individually verified and only after that are the jobs posted on the portal.
+The Rojgar Bazaar portal deploys a stringent verification process to ensure no fake jobs are posted.
+Each new job posted is individually verified and only after that are the jobs posted on the portal, it said.

 Sisodia said the Delhi government was fully committed to providing employment to the unemployed in national capital.